VioMrqs/VioMrqs/README.md

 ## 🔮 Me, Myself & I

-I'm **Violette**, a junior web developer living in Lyon.
+I'm **Violette**, a junior fullstack web developer living in Lyon, France.

 I bumped into web development some years ago and loved it.
-I'm currently attending The Hacking Project fullstack engineer bootcamp and learning Ruby (Rails) & JS (React, Next).
+I attended The Hacking Project fullstack engineer bootcamp from Septembre 2021 to April 2022 and learning Ruby (Rails) & JS (React, Next).

+I am now working on personal projects and looking for a first position as a fullstack developer.

 Personally commited to sustainability or social issues, with 5 years of experience in startups, I have hold the position of CSM leader at Vendredi, the french platform for solidarity involvement of citizens.